-The Site is located in a low flood risk area (Zone 1).
+The Site is located in a low flood risk area (Zone 1) and in a Critical Drainage Area.

 The relocated stalls would include a management office, accessible toilet, store, a refuse store and outside seating.
 There would be three stalls on Church Street and two on Red Lion Street.
 An external seating area bounded by planters would be located across a walkway on Red Lion Street.